This accessibility statement applies to the Milton Keynes College Group website, located at www.mkcollege.ac.uk

 WCAG 4.1.2 Name, Role, Value: ARIA hidden element must not be focusable or contain focusable elements

 - Our Image Carousel slider has the following issue :Focusable content should have tabindex=’-1′ or be removed from the DOM.
 Planned to be fixed by March 2024.

 Content that’s not within the scope of the accessibility regulations

 PDFs and other documents

-Some historic documents are not accessible in a number of ways including missing text alternatives and missing document structure.
-We are aiming to resolve this issue for all new future documents.
+Some historic documents are not fully accessible, e.g. missing titles.
 If you have an issue relating to the accessibility of a document, please email email@example.com or call 01908 684444 and ask to speak to the website team.

 We do not plan to add captions to all live video streams because live video is exempt from meeting the accessibility regulations.